chickensmitten/typescript-basics/readme.md

 user1.greet("Hi there I am"); // returns "hi there I am Simon"
 ```
-- Why use `interface` when can use custom `type`? `type` is more flexible, but `interface` is more strict therefore clear. `interface` can be used as a contract that a class will have to adhere to.
+- Why use `interface` when can use custom `type`? `type` is more flexible, but `interface` is more strict therefore clear i.e. can't use union unlike `type`. `interface` can be used as a contract that a class will have to adhere to.
 ```
 class Person implements Greetable, AnotherInterface {
   name: string;